isabella232/OfficeDocs-MicrosoftSearch-pr.it-IT/MicrosoftSearch/manage-qas.md

 Utilizzare la Importazione/Esportazione per:

-- Aggiungere domande&in blocco - Aggiungere i dettagli nel file di&un file modello e quindi importarlo.
+- Aggiungere in blocco domande&as - Aggiungere i dettagli nel file modello Q&A e quindi importarlo.
 - Modifica in blocco Q&As - Export Q&As to a .csv file, edit the Q&A details in the exported file, and then import the file.
-- Eseguire il backup di domande&as - Esportare domande&in un file .csv file.
+- Eseguire il backup di domande&as - Esportare domande&come in un file .csv file.

 Per importare o esportare domande&come: